matrix-org/matrix-hookshot/docs/setup.md

  - `login` All the above, and can also log in to the bridge.
  - `notifications` All the above, and can also bridge their notifications.
  - `manageConnections` All the above, and can create and delete connections (either via the provisioner, setup commands, or state events).
  - `admin` All permissions.
-Currently, there are no admin features so this exists as a placeholder.
+This allows you to perform administrative tasks like deleting connections from all rooms.

 When permissions are checked, if a user matches any of the permission set and one of those grants the right level for a service, they are allowed access.
 If none of the